 Look here for news on environmental issues in Walton County

-Environmental Calendar for March 2025
+Environmental Calendar for May 2025

 These events are researched from several different online sources.
 Specific information, such as meeting places and hours, may change or even be canceled closer to the date, so please confirm all event information before going.

-Sat, 1st, 10:00 – 11:00 am.
-Camp Helen State Park Guided History Tour.
-Discover the past, present, and beauty of this state park on a ranger-led walking tour.
-Dress for the weather, take water and bug spray.
+Thu, 1st, 10:00-11:00 am.
+Camp Helen State Park Ranger led Nature Hike.
+Take a ranger-guided nature hike to see wildlife, Lake Powell, and 9 natural communities within the park.
+Dress for the weather with closed-toe shoes, take water and bug spray.
+Enter the park from 23937 Hwy 98, just past the Walton/Bay County line.
 Meet at the Visitor Center.
-Enter the park from 23937 Hwy 98, just past the Walton/Bay County line.
-Tour is free but there is a small entry fee per car.
+The hike is free but there is a small entry fee to the park per car.

-Thu, 6th, 10:00 – 11:00am.
-Camp Helen State Park Ranger-led Nature Hike.
-Learn about the nine natural communities in the park, their flora and fauna, and Lake Powell, a coastal dune lake.
+Discover the past, present, and beauty of this state park on an entertaining ranger-led walking tour.
 Dress for the weather, take water and bug spray.
 Meet at the Visitor Center.
 Enter the park from 23937 Hwy 98, just past the Walton/Bay County line.
-There is a small entry fee to the park per car.
+Tour is free but there is a small entry fee per car.

 .